santoshkumar187/Pay_Record_System/README.md

 - Organized codebase for maintainability and collaboration

-- project develop using html, CSS, JavaScript backend PHP and js for database MySQL Admin phpmyadmin for managing and storing data.
+- project developed using html, CSS, JavaScript backend PHP and js for database MySQL Admin phpmyadmin for managing and storing data.

 ## Getting Started